Thank U Very Much (The Scaffold song): Background and release

 Reviewing for Disc and Music Echo, Penny Valentine described "Thank U Very Much" as "a very well-recorded little send-up record about life today.
 It has a jolly metronome beat and, if anything they do is aimed at a commercial market, this is the nearest they've got yet".
 Peter Jones for Record Mirror described it as "a great old send-up of those ever-so-grateful-for-things songs – and it's pushed along at such a rare old pace that it's very catchy indeed.
 Maybe it's too much of a novelty but given the dee-jay support it must do well".

 A 1968 broadcast of the radio series Round the Horne (Series 4, Episode 6) featured a version of the song with the words changed to those of movie stars.
 It includes references to John Wayne in "Tobruk" although he never appeared in the film.

+During the 1970s and 1980s, a cover version of the song, "Thank You Very Much For Your Kind Donation" was used for Telethons in Australia and New Zealand whenever a large donation was made.

+In the UK, the song was also adapted as the jingle for Cadbury Roses beginning in 1982, and remained associated with the brand's "Thank You Very Much" advertising campaign until 1998.

 In 2020, during the COVID-19 pandemic, the Scaffold reworked "Thank U Very Much" using the original backing track and released it as a single in aid of the frontline healthcare workers, with the money raised going to the NHS Charities Together.